How to decommission Exchange Server 2010 after Office 365 Migration

 If you are unable to remove the Service Connection Point using Powershell.
 You can open ADSIEdit and delete the Service connection Point manually.

-you can use Powershell to remove the offline Address Books (OAB’s) or manually using the Exchange management console (EMC).
+Remove offline Address Books (OAB’s) using Powershell or manually using the Exchange management console (EMC).
 Please find both the methods below and use the one preferable to you.

 Using Powershell